Medium Difficult Bible Person Quiz with Answers

 -

-Who was the judge who held court out in the open under the shade of palm trees?
+Who was the judge who held court out in the open air under the shade of palm trees?

-She sat under the palm trees, judging people and resolving their issues and controversies.
+Deborah sat under the palm trees, judging people and resolving their issues and controversies.

 Her most famous decision was telling Barak to take 10,000 men to battle against Sisera.